jwadolowski/cookbook-cq/README.md

 In second example restart still will be triggered after upload, even if it's not explicitly defined during 1st usage (upload action).
-The reason is quite simple - both resources are named the same (`Author: Service Pack 2`) and Chef will treat this as a single resource on resource collection.
-Notify parameter will be silently merged to the resource with upload action during compile phase.
+The reason is quite simple - both resources are named the same (`Author: Service Pack 2`) and Chef will treat this as a single resource on resource collection - notify parameter will be silently merged to the resource with upload action during compile phase.

 ## cq_osgi_config

+Provide an interface for CRUD operations in OSGi configs.

 ### Actions